kentbrew/dogefaucets/README.md

 - Frank's List [http://dogebb.com/index.php?topic=185.0](http://dogebb.com/index.php?topic=185.0)
 - Alexander's List [http://freedogecoins.net/](http://freedogecoins.net/)

-## Help Spread the Love
+## Donations Will Be Paid Forward

-- Happy you found this?
-Kindly shoot a few doge to this address:
+Happy you found this list?
+Want to help out?

-<code>DPDptULvwp2HMmkFBCwTZDLX12jmCXG967</code>
+- Shoot a few doge to __DPDptULvwp2HMmkFBCwTZDLX12jmCXG967__.
-... and I'll pay it forward to future contributors.
+- Even better because it's public and will help spread the news: tip me on Reddit, via (/u/kentbrew](http://reddit.com/u/kentbrew) and I'll move it over.

-- Even better because it's public and will help spread the news: tip the author on Reddit, via [http://reddit.com/u/kentbrew](/u/kentbrew).
+Any donations received will be paid to future contributors, and yes, I've started the ball rolling with 1000 doge of my own.

 ## Support the List